kruumy/AE-Splash-Changer-GUI/README.md

 * Embed ResourceHacker.exe into the main executable to make stand-alone.
 * Add more ae version support
 * Actually center the UI lol
-* change way the program detects the after effects directory was in a rush so it's a bunch of slow if statements lol
+* change way the program detects the after effects directory was in a rush so it's a bunch of slow if statements

 ## Credit